 Meet Mill Creek’s Administration

-Principal Amanda Riedl is now entering her third year as the principal of Mill Creek Elementary School, prior to serving as principal here she was with ; with North Kansas City Schools since 1999, serving as a teacher, athletic director and assistant principal.
+Principal Amanda Riedl is now entering her forth year as the principal of Mill Creek Elementary School, prior to serving as principal here she was with ; with North Kansas City Schools since 1999, serving as a teacher, athletic director and assistant principal.
 Since 2006, while the principal at Ravenwood School, she placed an emphasis on excelling in math and communication arts in state assessments.
 Mrs Riedl holds a bachelor’s degree from the University of Florida as well as a master’s degree and an educational specialist degree from the University of Missouri.

 What are the Standards?